jinhedev/MultiTask/README.md

 # MultiTask

-_This is a todo app for iOS.
-MultiTask serves as a template case study for iOS development in general.
+_MultiTask is a todo list app that serves as a template case study for iOS development in general.
+It also the open source component of a .
 This project will cover topics of the following:_
-- _Custom UI, UX (CollectionView, TableView, ScrollView, Sound Effect, Onboarding, App Theme, etc.)_
+- _Custom UI, UX (CollectionView, TableView, ScrollView, Sound Effect, On-boarding, App Themes, etc.)_
+- _Push Notifications (APNS)_
+- _RESTful (Rails API)_
 - _Persistence (Realm, UserDefaults, Keychain)_
-- _Architecture (Inheritance, ViewController Containment, Protocol)_
+- _Architectural (Object Orientated Programming, ViewController Containment, Protocol, Key Value Observing)_
 - _Continuous Integration (Fastlane)_
 - _Test (UnitTest, UITest)_
 - _Logging (Fabric)_